Bødstrup: History

 Bøstrup was created in 1600 by royal treasurer Henrik Müller through the merger of two smaller farms at the site.
-Müller has received all crown land in Dragsholm and Sæbygård counties from Frederik III in return for his extensive loans to the crown during the Second Northern War.
-In addition, he had purchased a number of agricultural estates in both Denmark and Norway.
-In 1668, Mïææer was raised to the peerage.
-In 1669, he was granted permission to turn Bøstrup into a noble manor with the effest, a status which was accompanied by tax exemption and other privileges.
+In 1660–1664, Müller was guven all crown land in Dragsholm and Sæbygård counties by Frederik III as partial repayment of his extensive loans to the crown during the Second Northern War.
+In 1668, he was raised to the peerage.
+In 1699, Bødstrup was awarded the statis of a manor.